Complex and Adaptive Dynamical Systems: A Primer: Dissipation and Adaption

-for $\epsilon=0$.
-We note, that the amplitude $a$ and phase $\phi$ are arbitrary in (\ref{chaos_harmonic_sol}).
+\runinhead{Secular Perturbation Theory} We consider a perturbation expansion in $\epsilon$.
+The solution of Eq.~(\ref{chaos_van_der_pol}) is for $\epsilon=0$.
+We note that the amplitude $a$ and phase $\phi$ are arbitrary in Eq.~(\ref{chaos_harmonic_sol}).
 The perturbation $\epsilon(1-x^2)\dot x$ might change, in principle, also the given frequency $\omega_0=1$ by an amount $\propto\epsilon$.
-In order to account for this `secular perturbation' we make the ansatz
+In order to account for this \qut{secular perturbation} we make the ansatz which differs from the usual expansion $x(t)\to x_0(t)+\epsilon x'(t)+\cdots$ of the full solution $x(t)$ of a dynamical system with respect to a small parameter $\epsilon$.